Donald O. Hebb: Honors and awards

 Hebb was a member of both the Canadian Psychological Association (CPA) and the American Psychological Association (APA).
 He was elected President of the CPA in 1953 and of the APA in 1960.
 He won the APA Distinguished Scientific Contribution Award in 1961.

 He was elected a Fellow of the Royal Society of Canada and a Fellow of the Royal Society of London in March 1966.

 He received an honorary doctorate from 15 universities, including in 1961 from University of Chicago, in 1965 from Dalhousie University and in 1975 from Concordia University.

 The Donald O. Hebb Award, named in his honor, is awarded by the Canadian Psychological Association to distinguished Canadian psychologists.
 The award is presented yearly to a person who has made a significant contribution to promoting the discipline of psychology as a science by conducting research, by teaching and leadership, or as a spokesperson.
 The inaugural award was presented to Hebb in 1980.

-In 2011 he was posthumously inducted into the Halifax, Nova Scotia, Discovery Centre's Hall of Fame.
+In 2011, he was posthumously inducted into the Halifax, Nova Scotia, Discovery Centre's Hall of Fame.
 At a 2011 meeting of the executive council of the Committee for Skeptical Inquiry (CSI), Hebb was selected for inclusion in CSI's Pantheon of Skeptics, an award given to deceased fellows of CSI.

 His archives, including records relating to research and teaching activities, are held by the McGill University Archives, McGill University, in Montreal.

-Work

 The Organization of Behavior (1949)

 The Organization of Behavior is considered Hebb's most significant contribution to the field of neuroscience.
 A combination of his years of work in brain surgery mixed with his study of human behavior, it finally brought together the two realms of human perception that for a long time could not be connected properly, that is, it connected the biological function of the brain as an organ together with the higher function of the mind.

 In 1929, Hans Berger discovered that the brain exhibits continuous electrical activity and cast doubt on the Pavlovian model of perception and response because, now, there appeared to be something going on in the brain even without much stimulus.

 At the same time, there were many mysteries.
 For example, if there was a method for the brain to recognize a circle, how does it recognize circles of various sizes or imperfect roundness?
 To accommodate every single possible circle that could exist, the brain would need a far greater capacity than it has.

 Another theory, the Gestalt theory, stated that signals to the brain established a sort of field.
 The form of this field depended only on the pattern of the inputs, but it still could not explain how this field was understood by the mind.

 The behaviorist theories at the time did well at explaining how the processing of patterns happened.
 However, they could not account for how these patterns made it into the mind.